Birth and death: July 14, 1914 – September 2, 1978

 THE BRANDON UNION GROUP’S SECOND STRIKE

 If before there was a steady stream of Italian construction workers signing union cards, after the Hoggs Hollow tragedy that became a rush, which the established trade unions were forced to acknowledge.
 Moved by their own experiences with exploitation and poor working conditions, thousands of Italian immigrants, who made up the majority of the residential construction sector’s workforce, answered the call to unionize from the charismatic organizers Bruno Zanini and Charles Irvine.
 The dynamic Italian-Scottish duo had began organizing residential plasterers, cement masons, bricklayers, and labourers (bricklayer helpers) since 1957.
 Their unprecedented success in that previously non-unionized sector inspired Italian organizers in other construction trades, as was the case with Frank Colantonio and his United Brotherhood of Carpenters and Joiners of America Local 1190.
 On April 1, 1960, they formed an alliance of residential construction unions called the Brandon Union Group.
-This rogue collective included the Bricklayers, Masons and Plasterers International Union’s Local 40, led by Zanini and Marino Toppan; the Operative Plasterers and Cement Mason International Union Local 117 and Local 117-C, led by Irvine and Angelo Burigana; the Laborers’ International Local 811, led by George Petta; and the Carpenters Local 1190, led by Colantonio.
+This rogue collective included the Bricklayers, Masons and Plasterers International Union’s Local 40, led Marino Toppan; the Operative Plasterers and Cement Mason International Union Local 117 and Local 117-C, led by Irvine and Angelo Burigana; the Laborers’ International Local 811, led by Zanini and George Petta; and the Carpenters Local 1190, led by Colantonio.
 Their meetings at Brandon Hall and Lansdowne Theatre consistently drew thousands of predominantly Italian workers, who came to identify with each other’s struggles and frustrations, expressed loudly in packed, sweaty, smoke-filled rooms.
 On August 1, 1960, they launched a seventeen-day illegal strike that would produce some of the first collective agreements in Toronto’s residential sector.
 However, the Brandon Union Group’s first victory was short-lived.
 Those small and mid-sized (sub)contractors that had signed agreements with its unions soon found themselves out of work, as developers resorted to hiring the many non-unionized companies still available.
 Facing this reality, the unionized companies began defaulting on their agreements and returned to their exploitative ways, which unemployed unionized workers begrudgingly accepted.
 By the spring of 1961, Brandon Union officials calculated that their members were owed $500,000 in wages.
 In Irvine’s and Zanini’s estimation, the only way to confirm the gains made in the Summer of 1960 was to launch a larger strike across the entire residential sector.

 On the morning of May 29, 1961, Irvine and Zanini led a rally at Brandon Hall attended by over 4,300 workers, most of whom had to stand on the parking lot and listen to the speeches blasted through speakers outside.
 After the meeting ended, about 200 “flying squads” roamed metropolitan Toronto carrying over 2,000 strikers bent on closing down every apartment construction project in the region.
 Thus began the Brandon Union Group’s second illegal strike.
 This time around, they counted on the support of sixty labour leaders from the British-dominated unions of the Toronto Building Trades Council, which represented all international construction union locals in that metropolitan area, comprising about 25,000 workers.
 Their involvement led to a near general strike across Toronto’s construction industry, including work stoppages on the subway line, the Malton airport, the Gardiner Expressway, the sewer system, and other industrial and commercial projects.
 The most active supporter of the Brandon Union Group during the 1961 strike was Gallagher, who carried numerous illegal walkouts, for which he received various injunctions.
 The international unions also contributed funds to the strike committee, some of which was raised among Italian-American union men.